-December: Bulb announced that it had 870,000 customers and that its gross profit rose from £1.1m to £12.1m in a year.
-But it revealed that its losses grew faster in the same time period, which it said were due to the cost of growing its customer based and developing new technology.
+December: Bulb announced that it had 870,000 customers and that its gross profit rose from £1.1 million to £12.1 million in a year.
+But it revealed that its losses grew faster in the same time period, which it said was due to the cost of growing its customer base and developing new technology.

 November: Customers faced the third price rise of 2018, increasing the price of its tariff by 11.1%.
 As a result, the average home will pay £102 more per year.

-June: Bulb announced its second price increase of the year; 5.1% for the average gas and electricity bill.
-This will add £44 per year to the average bill from 12 August.
+June: Bulb announced its second price increase of the year; adding £44 per year to the average bill from August.

-Bulb blamed ‘substantial increases in the wholesale cost of gas and electricity’ for the price increase which will affect all of its 450,000 customers.
+Bulb blamed ‘substantial increases in the wholesale cost of gas and electricity’ for the price increase, affecting all of its 450,000 customers.

-February: Bulb announced a price rise of 2.8% on average for all of its dual-fuel customers.
-It said this would increase a customer’s typical bill by £24 per year.
-The increase will take affect from 28 April.
+February: Bulb announced a price rise of 2.8%, on average, for all of its dual-fuel customers, increasing a customer’s typical bill by £24 per year from April.